DiamondLightSource/Opt-ID/README.md

   3. Run magnets.py - this creates the data files for the magnets - a .mag file.
 It requires the raw .sim input files.
   4. Run lookup_generator.py.
 This generates what we could call the ID operator that acts on the real magnet data to create a real ID field.
 It requires the .json file created by setup.py and it creates a .h5 file
   5. Run mpi_runner.py.
 This requires the .json file created from step 2, the .mag database created in step 3 and the .h5 lookup file created in step 5.
 This requires a cluster and must be done on a UNIX machine.
-  6. Run tmp_compare.py.
-This creates a human readable output .inp file (also suitable for analysis with old Fortran code) and an viewable .h5 file.
+  6. Run process_genome.py.
+This creates a human readable output .inp file (also suitable for analysis with old Fortran code) and a viewable .h5 file.

 Everything except step 5 can be done in either Windows or Unix.